crxjs/migrate/README.md

 ## What it does

-The codemod with detect your package manager (npm, pnpm, or yarn) and ask to perform one or more of these actions:
+This script will detect your package manager (npm, pnpm, or yarn) and ask permission to perform one or more of these actions:

-1. Install `@crxjs/vite-plugin`
+1. Update your Vite config file
-2. Remove `rollup-plugin-chrome-extension`
+2. Install `@crxjs/vite-plugin`
-3. Update your Vite config file
+3. Remove `rollup-plugin-chrome-extension`

 ## Options